Room 14: Britain becomes a World Power

 As India became the hunting ground for many a young fortune seeker, the assumption was often made that the British were ordained to rule the peoples of India for their own good.
 But to Edmund Burke and the Whig party in Parliament, it was morally wrong to impose on India and it was absurd to allow a company, set up for trading, to wield imperial power.
 The East Indian Company was not formally abolished until 1850 after the Indian Mutiny.

 George III and Politics

-'I AM SURE I CAN SAVE THE COUNTRY, and nobody else can', proclaimed William Pitt the elder, later Earl of Chatham, at the gravest moment in the Seven Year War (1756-63).
-His subsequent success in the prosecution of the war with France was driven by two related aims: supremacy at sea and the capture of french trading post in North America, the West Indies, Africa and India.
+'I AM SURE I CAN SAVE THE COUNTRY, and nobody else can', proclaimed William Pitt the elder, later Earl of Chatham, at the gravest moment in the Seven Years War (1756-63).
+His subsequent success in the prosecution of the war with France was driven by two related aims: supremacy at sea and the capture of french trading posts in North America, the West Indies, Africa and India.
 But George III, who came to the throne in 1760, wanted the war brought to an end, and the Treaty of Paris in 1763 restored many of the French losses, much to Pitt's dismay.